Spatio-temporal analysis of extreme winter temperatures in Ireland: Data

-The NAO is a climatic phenomenon that describes the state of the atmospheric pressure difference between the Icelandic Low and the Azores High in the North Atlantic.
-The NAO is known to influence the behaviour and position of the jet stream \citep{Gerber2009}.
-In the positive phase, the pressure difference between the Icelandic Low and the Azores High is stronger than average.
-The stronger pressure difference confines the jet stream to higher altitudes, with a steady eastward flow.
-Conversely, during the negative phase of the NAO, the pressure difference weakens, allowing for a more meandering and meridional path of the jet stream.
-This allows the jet stream to dip southwards, pouring cold air masses onto northern Europe, leading to extremely cold temperatures.
-As a result, the jet stream may meander or become more amplified.
-A wavier jet stream generally leads to slower progression of weather systems, and subsequently more persistent weather regimes, such as persistent cold air in a cold spell \citep{sousa2018}.
-The NAO can be interpreted as the North Atlantic sector manifestation of the AO \citep[Annex IV: Modes of Variability]{IPCC2021} and so, the two variables are highly correlated.
+We retrieve the NAO and AO covariates from the National Weather Service, Climate Prediction Center\footnote{Available at: \url{https://www.cpc.ncep.noaa.gov}.}, deriving monthly and winter (DJF) mean NAO and AO values (from the daily values) for 1950 onwards, with the latter shown in Figure~\ref{fig:ao_nao}.
+From this figure, we can see correlated behaviour between indices, and an upward trend in value for each index and large negative values for the 2009/10 winter, which appear more pronounced in the AO series.
+The winter of 2009/10 is well-known in Ireland for being extremely cold for a long period.
+The strong inter-annual winter variations in both covariates suggest that the key difference between Ireland's cold winter temperatures could possibly be explained better using these covariates than the longer-term smooth trend, which we introduce in Section~\ref{sec:c6_short_term_covariates}.

-The AO characterises changes in atmospheric pressure over the Arctic region \citep{Thompson1998}.
-Analogous to the NAO, during the positive phase of the AO, the pressure difference between the Arctic and mid-latitudes is weaker and the jet stream is confined to higher latitudes.
-This means that weather systems and air masses tend to move more smoothly and quickly across the mid-latitudes \citep{Deser2000}.
-Conversely, during the negative phase of the AO, the pressure difference between the Arctic and mid-latitudes increases with elevated air pressure over the Arctic region and lower air pressure over the northern Pacific and Atlantic Oceans.
-Lower air pressure over the northern Pacific and Atlantic Oceans allows for an amplified meandering of the jet stream with a higher probability of extremely cold, polar air outbreaks in the mid-latitudes during winters.
+To help understand the features seen in Figure~\ref{fig:ao_nao} some background detail on the two covariates is helpful.
+The NAO describes the state of the atmospheric pressure difference between the Icelandic Low and the Azores High in the North Atlantic.
+Similarly, the AO characterises changes in atmospheric pressure over the Arctic region \citep{Thompson1998}, i.e., the difference between the Arctic and mid-latitudes.
+The NAO and AO positive phases reflect that the jet stream is confined to higher altitudes, with a steady eastward flow.
+Consequently, weather systems and air masses tend to move more smoothly and quickly across the mid-latitudes \citep{Deser2000}.
+Conversely, NAO and AO negative phases reflect a more meandering and meridional path of the jet stream.
+This allows the jet stream to dip southwards, pouring cold air masses onto northern Europe, and it also leads to a slower progression of weather systems, and subsequently more persistent weather regimes, such as a long-lasting cold spell \citep{sousa2018}.
+Persistent and strong negative phases of the NAO and the AO have been linked with extremely low minimum air temperatures in Ireland \citep{Mateus2022}.
+These properties of NAO and AO motivate us to use as a covariate for extreme cold winter temperatures in Ireland, although we do not use them together given their strong positive correlation.